Scaling dynamics of the ultracold Bose gas: Introduction

 \section{Introduction}

-Absorption imaging after a period of free expansion has formed a central tool for understanding ultra-cold gases, since playing a decisive role in observing quantum degeneracy~\cite{anderson_observation_1995,demarco_onset_1999}.
-In degenerate Fermi gases interactions may often be neglected during expansion~\cite{ketterle_making_2008-1}, while for Bose-Einstein condensates they play a significant role~\cite{dalfovo_theory_1999} as demonstrated by scaling behavior in the Thomas-Fermi regime~\cite{castin_bose-einstein_1996}.
-While the scaling regime provides a useful guide to interacting expansion dynamics, it is restricted to describing systems in the interacting ground state.
-Experimental expansion provides a probe for many complex superfluid phenomena, including quantum vortex dynamics~\cite{neely_observation_2010,anderson_resource_2010,serafini_vortex_2017,bisset_observation_2017-1,dalfovo_optical_2018-1} and quantum turbulence~\cite{henn_emergence_2009,neely_characteristics_2013,navon_emergence_2016}; it has also been used as a quantum simulator of cosmological inflation dynamics~\cite{eckel_rapidly_2018}.
+The expansion of quantum gases is a central interrogation tool in experiments, being the canonical approach for extracting information about atomic momentum distributions.
+Absorption imaging after a period of free expansion has provided many insights into the properties of trapped ultra-cold gases, including playing a decisive role in the first observations of quantum degeneracy~\cite{anderson_observation_1995,demarco_onset_1999}.
+Expansion imaging has been used to probe many phenomena in excited Bose-Einstein condensates (BECs), including quantum vortex dynamics~\cite{neely_observation_2010,anderson_resource_2010,serafini_vortex_2017,bisset_observation_2017-1,dalfovo_optical_2018-1} and quantum turbulence~\cite{henn_emergence_2009,neely_characteristics_2013,navon_emergence_2016}; it has also been used as a quantum simulator of cosmological effects such as inflation dynamics~\cite{eckel_rapidly_2018}, Hawking effects~\cite{fedichev_gibbons-hawking_2003}, and particle production~\cite{fedichev_cosmological_2004}.

-Dynamics have been studied numerically by large-scale direct simulation of the Gross-Pitaevskii equation (GPE), giving insights into vortex imaging~\cite{dalfovo_free_2000} and rapidly rotating condensates~\cite{simula_observations_2005}.
-An effective scaling approach was developed for the collisionless Boltzmann gas~\cite{guery-odelin_mean-field_2002}, and extended to allow approximate solution assuming self-similar dynamics~\cite{modugno_effective_2018,viedma_effective_2020} for Bose-Einstein condensates, Fermi gases~\cite{menotti_expansion_2002} and degenerate Bose-Fermi mixtures~\cite{hu_expansion_2003}.
-This approach uses an analytic hydrodynamic scaling to solve a scaled GPE along approximate scaling coordinates.
-However, this effective scaling approach is limited to systems where a self-similar ansatz holds.
-Simulating expansion dynamics of arbitrary superfluid excited states using the GPE is computationally intensive, due to the need to evolve a large spatial domain for long times at high spatial resolution.
+The simplest scenario is one of linear evolution, for which the one-body dynamics map the initial momentum distribution into the far-field position distribution.
+Interactions complicate this mapping, rendering it non-exact in general, although some special cases are tractable analytically.
+In Fermi gases expansion interactions can often be neglected~\cite{ketterle_making_2008-1}, or solved exactly~\cite{castin_exact_2004}, while in a BEC, interactions dominate the scaling evolution in the Thomas-Fermi regime~\cite{castin_bose-einstein_1996,kagan_evolution_1996}.
+Interaction effects can also be somewhat mitigated via a short interval of rapid expansion along a tightly confined axis to reduce the particle density~\cite{weiler_spontaneous_2008}.
+However, a complete understanding of expansion dynamics remains an important open problem.